eddiethedean/moltres/README.md

 - 📊 **Streamlit Integration** - Components, caching, and utilities for building interactive data apps with Streamlit
 - 🌊 **Airflow Integration** - Operators for executing DataFrame operations, data quality checks, and ETL patterns in Airflow DAGs
 - 🔄 **Prefect Integration** - Tasks for executing DataFrame operations, data quality checks, and ETL patterns in Prefect flows
+- 🧪 **Pytest Integration** - Fixtures, assertions, and utilities for testing Moltres DataFrames in pytest
+- 📊 **dbt Integration** - Use Moltres DataFrames in dbt Python models for analytics engineering

 ## 📦 Installation